 We’ve done this several years when we didn’t want to do the mall Santa.
-Santa and his (real!) reindeer are set up in the Plaza at Preston Center.
-Photos are free with a $5 minimum donation to the North Texas Food Bank.
+Santa and his (real!) reindeer are set up in the Plaza at Preston Center on Saturdays only.
+Photos are free although they ask for donations to the North Texas Food Bank.

 8. Lights in Farmers Branch

 Usually one weeknight during the holidays we will bundle the children up after baths, pick up some Starbucks hot chocolate, and head to Farmers Branch.
-We will drive through the beautiful Tour of Lights but then head over to Pharr’s Christmas Extravaganza.
-They didn’t have it last year but I hope they do this year!
+We will drive through the beautiful Tour of Lights.

-Things on our wish list: Gaylord Ice (the crowds kind of stress me out but I hear it’s fun!), tea at the Aldophus Hotel (although it’s closed this year for renovations), and I’ve always wanted to see Andrea Bocelli (y’all I am a nerd, I know!) when he comes every December but tickets are so expensive!
+Things on our wish list: Gaylord Ice (the crowds kind of stress me out but I hear it’s fun!), tea at the Aldophus Hotel, Anatole decorations,, and I’ve always wanted to see Andrea Bocelli (y’all I am a nerd, I know!) when he comes every December but tickets are so expensive!